 - On the geometry of piecewise circular curves [PDF] (by Giblin) has an overview piecewise circular curves but I didn’t use much from this paper.

-- The use of Piecewise Circular Curves in Geometric Modeling (by Khudayarov) had some very helpful explanations of how to represent curves, as well as biarc math.
+- The use of Piecewise Circular Curves in Geometric Modeling (by Khudayarov) (mirror on scribd) had some very helpful explanations of how to represent curves, as well as biarc math.

 How can we calculate intersections?
 I believe we can intersect the left/right offset curves of two roads to find four points for a quadrilateral.
 For Bezier curves we’d need to convert to a piecewise linear form; for circular arcs we can calculate the intersections directly.
 However I haven’t tried implementing intersections for curved roads, and there are probably many corner cases to work out (no pun intended!).